Lin Yutang: Academia

 Lin's writings in Chinese were critical of the Nationalist government to the point that he feared for his life.
 Many of his essays from this time were later collected in With Love and Irony (1940).
-In 1933, he met Pearl Buck in Shanghai, who introduced him and his writings to her publisher and future husband, Richard Walsh, head of John Day publishers, who published Lin's works for many years.
+In 1933, he met Pearl Buck in Shanghai, who introduced him and his writings to her publisher and future husband, Richard Walsh, head of the John Day Company.

 Lin's relation with Christianity changed over the years.
 His father was a second-generation Christian, but at Tsinghua, Lin asked himself what it meant to be a Christian in China.
 Being a Christian meant acceptance of Western science and progress, but Lin became angry that being a Christian also meant losing touch with China's culture and his own personal identity.

 On his return from study abroad, Lin renewed his respect for his father, yet he plunged into study of Confucianism, Taoism, and Buddhism and did not identify himself as Christian until the late 1950s.